Board of Governors

 Pro Vice-Chancellor (Education and Student Experience)

-Dr Mairi joined the University in May 2020 as Pro Vice-Chancellor Education and Student Experience.
+Charmagne joined the University in February 2024 as Pro Vice-Chancellor for Education and Student Experience.
 She leads strategy and performance, as well as policy development and delivery, in learning and teaching, student experience, quality assurance and student union relationships.
+She is also responsible for the University’s performance in external metrics such as the National Student Survey (NSS), the Postgraduate Taught Experience Survey (PTES) and the Teaching Excellence Framework (TEF).

 Pro Vice-Chancellor (Research and Enterprise)

-Appointed in 2006, John is responsible for leading University research and the delivery of research degrees, chairing the University Research Committee, developing international research partnerships in Australia, China, Malaysia, and Vietnam, and overseeing the Doctoral College, which is a community of more than 700 research degree students.
+She is responsible for leading University research and the Research Office, chairing the University Research Committee, developing international research partnerships, and overseeing the Doctoral College, which is a community of more than 900 research degree students.
+She is also responsible for leading Business, Enterprise and Innovation and its alignment with research.

 Alistair Moffat